sonata-project/SonataAdminBundle/Resources/doc/reference/getting_started.rst

 and create your first admin interface for the models of your application:

 * Step 1: Define SonataAdminBundle routes
-* Step 2: Setup the persistence service (ORM, ODM, ...)
+* Step 2: Setup the persistency service (ORM, ODM, ...)
 * Step 3: Create admin class
 * Step 4: Create admin service
 * Step 5: Configuration